 Operons contain groups of genes that are regulated together.
 The advantage is that a group of genes whose products are all needed for a common function, can be transcribed together and a single signal can be used to control whether the genes are actively transcribed or not.

 Typically, an operon contains a promoter, genes to be transcribed, and an operator.
 The operator is a region of DNA within the promoter or between the promoter and the genes to be transcribed.
 When inhibitors are bound to the operator, RNA polymerase cannot transcribe the genes.

 The lac operon

-In the diagrams below, genes A, B, and C represent the genes whose products are necessary to digest lactose.
-In the normal condition, the genes do not function because a repressor protein is active and bound to the DNA preventing transcription.
+In the diagrams below, the structural genes needed to synthesize lactose-digesting enzymes (Z, Y, and A) are inactive because a repressor is attached to the promoter region of DNA, preventing transcription.
 When the repressor protein is bound to the DNA, RNA polymerase cannot bind to the DNA.
 The protein must be removed before the genes can be transcribed.